danikiyasseh/SoQal/README.md

-# Active Learning of Networks with SoQal
+# Active Learning of Cardiac Signals with SoQal

 SoQal is framework that allows a network to dynamically decide, upon acquiring an unlabelled data point, whether to request a label for that data point from an oracle or to pseudo-label it instead.
 It can reduce a network's dependence on an oracle (e.g., physician) while maintaining its strong predictive performance.